 If you’re not keen on adding any nuts or seeds to your chili but would still like that classic, meaty texture, there are a few routes you could take!

 Tofu – If you crumble tofu and flavor it with the chili spices such as paprika, cumin, salt, and oregano then you’ll end up with a delicious addition to your chili.
 If you’re new to tofu or want to discover some new tricks, check out our tofu guide for a comprehensive rundown!

-- Soy-Free, Please – Looking for a soy-free boost to your chili?
+Soy-Free – Looking for a soy-free boost to your chili?
 Beyond Meat Crumbles are an excellent choice to give your meal that extra bit of oomph without having to worry about a sensitivity to soy.

-- Remember TVP? – In a time where there are new vegan meat replacements popping up every day, let’s take a moment to reflect on our faithful old friend, Textured Vegetable Protein, which has been around for decades now.
+TVP – In a time where there are new vegan meat replacements popping up every day, let’s take a moment to reflect on our faithful old friend, Textured Vegetable Protein, which has been around for decades now.
 TVP is made from soy flour and is a complete protein that contains no fat, making it an excellent substitute for meat.
 Like tofu, it takes on the flavor of whatever its being cooked with, making it a natural choice for adding to chili!

 Mushrooms – Mushrooms are a great way to add texture and flavor to dishes, including this chili!
 Button mushrooms, portobello, or oyster mushrooms are all excellent choices.
 For the ultimate infusion of flavor, be sure to sauté your mushrooms with a little salt and spice prior to adding into the chili.

 How to Serve Up Your Easy Vegan Chili